 iPSC Differentiated Microglia

-Applied StemCell offers high-quality iPSC-derived, cryopreserved microglia cells that have been differentiated using proprietary, integration-free method.
+Applied StemCell (ASC) offers high-quality iPSC-derived, cryopreserved microglia cells that have been differentiated using a proprietary, integration-free method.
 The differentiation mimics the in vivo erythromyeloid induction and activation pathway for the development of microglia in the brain to generate physiologically relevant cell lines.
 These microglia-like cells have been derived from a well-characterized control human iPSC line (ASE-9211), and express microglial-specific markers, P2RY12 and TMEM119 as well as macrophage markers.
-These are functionally active, high purity (>90%) microglial cells that are ideal as controls for disease modeling, drug screening and co-culture modeling.
-Also, included with the microglia we also provide a proprietary media to ensure robust microglial cultures.
+These are functionally active, high-purity (>90%) microglial cells that are ideal as controls for disease modeling, drug screening, and co-culture modeling.
+Also, included with the microglia we also provide proprietary media to ensure robust microglial cultures.

 iPSC-derived Microglia (ASE-9601) from Control iPSC Line ASE-9211

 Figure 1.
 Cryopreserved iPSC-derived microglia (iMGLs; ASE-9601).
 Cryopreserved iMGLs differentiated from Applied StemCell’s control “master” iPSC line, ASE-9211 were recovered in microglia culture media.
 The cells were fixed the next day and stained with microglial-specific markers, P2RY12+, TMEM119, IBA1, CX3CR1, TREM2 (top row).
 Bottom row shows the co-localization of the biomarkers with the nuclear counterstain, DAPI.

 No, the iPSC-derived microglia cannot be passaged as they do not proliferate.
 Though, the floating microglia can be re-seeded onto a new plate or cryopreserved up to 1-2 times, we do not have functionality data from these re-seeded cells.